Megaton (Fallout 3)

 Megaton is a fictional settlement in the 2008 action role-playing game Fallout 3, created as part of the Fallout franchise by Bethesda Game Studios.
-It is one of the first locations that the player, controlling the Lone Wanderer, may encounter upon exiting out of the Vault 101 fallout shelter in search of their father James.
-Megaton's exterior is a cone-shaped structure with an automatic gate to protect its residents from hostile outsiders, although it will open to allow the Lone Wanderer in.
-The town is run by a mayor and sheriff named Lucas Simms, who will ask the player character for help in defusing an undetonated nuclear warhead at the settlement's center.
-The interior of Megaton is a hole-like shape and is made up of bent pathways and wooden sheds held by girders that surround the bomb.
-Although the main quest of the game is finding their father, early on by asking Megaton's residents for clues, they can trade with local vendors and perform side quests like fixing water pipes for a handyman named Walter and helping out a mechanic and vendor named Moira Brown in writing the Wasteland Survival Guide by performing various tasks at the outside world, effectively serving as a "secondary tutorial" for in-game features.
+It is one of the first locations that the player-controlled Lone Wanderer may encounter upon leaving the Vault 101 fallout shelter.
+Megaton's exterior is a cone-shaped structure with an automatic gate to protect its residents.
+The town is run by Lucas Simms, a mayor and sheriff who will ask the player character to help deactivate a dud nuclear warhead at the settlement's center; the player can instead choose to detonate it at the request of Allistair Tenpenny of Tenpenny Tower.
+The interior of Megaton is a crater with winding pathways and wooden sheds held by girders that surround the bomb, which became a center of worship for a religious faction called the Church of the Children of the Atom.
+Although the main quest of the game is finding their father, early on by asking Megaton's residents for clues, they can trade with local vendors and perform side quests like helping out a mechanic and vendor named Moira Brown in writing the Wasteland Survival Guide by performing various tasks at the outside world.